 We decided to treat ourselves over Christmas by paying a little bit more and staying in a hotel.
 We paid £325.00 for a triple room for 5 nights at Lotus Resort on Sairee Beach, we had a lovely room, 2 swimming pools, plus breakfast and wifi was included and Sairee Beach is definitely the best location to say in in Koh Tao in terms of being close to bars and restaurants.
 We were happy with the price and what we got for it so I would really recommend Lotus Resort in Koh Tao to you too.

-Warning x 2: If you haven’t yet booked accommodation in Koh Tao, I really recommend you do and that you book it as soon as possible as the hotels and hostels do book up fast!
+Important Tip x 2: If you haven’t yet booked accommodation in Koh Tao for Christmas, I really recommend you do and that you book it as soon as possible as the hotels and hostels do book up fast!

 Check out accommodation options in Koh Tao on Booking.com here, they offer great deals and flexible paying options.

-Boats also book up in advance at this time of year (Koh Tao doesn’t have an airport so you have to get a boat there) so I would recommend booking your boat to and from Koh Tao in advance as you won’t be the only person wanting to get on the island before Christmas and wanting to leave afterwards.
+Boats also book up in advance around Christmas in Thailand (Koh Tao doesn’t have an airport so you have to get a boat there) so I would recommend booking your boat to and from Koh Tao in advance as you won’t be the only person wanting to get on the island before Christmas and wanting to leave afterwards.
 You can book tickets using the website below and they really are not any more expensive than booking once you are there!

 We took a little walk around and Koh Tao all came flooding back to me.
 Within a few hours though the heavens opened and it was chucking it down with rain and didn’t stop all night and into the next morning..
 Not what we were looking for! 🙁 We decided to stay in, get an early night and save some money.

 Remember to get insurance before you go on your trip!